ShimShim27/Test-Peer-JS-Video-Call-And-Chat/README.md

 Using peer js to create video call and chat app

 ## Description
-This is a simple website to do video call and chat.
+This is a simple website that lets you do video call and chat.
 The site utilizes WebRTC technology using peer.js.
 You can connect to another client by obtaining their peer id.
 Once connection is establish , you are good to go !

 ## Usage